-ELAC will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the responsible authorities, compromise efforts to assist a victim or to contain, respond, or otherwise mitigate the emergency.
+East Los Angeles College will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the responsible authorities, compromise efforts to assist a victim or to contain, respond, or otherwise mitigate the emergency.

-The entire campus community will be notified when there is a potential that a very large segment of ELAC is threatened.
-The College President or Vice President will reassess the situation to determine whether additional notifications or updates need to be made.
+The entire campus community will be notified when a potential threat will likely impact a large segment of East Los Angeles College.
+Campus sheriffs' personnel and the administrative vice president will reassess the situation to determine whether additional notifications or updates need to be made.